gyanz/pydsstools/README.md

 HEC-DSS references data sets, or records, by their pathnames.
 A pathname may consist of up to 391 characters and is, by convention, separated into six parts, which may be up to 64 characters each.
 Each part is delimited by a slashe "/", and is labeled "A" through "F", as follows: /A/B/C/D/E/F/

-A list of the pathnames in a DSS file is called a “catalog.
+A list of the pathnames in a DSS file is called a "catalog."
 In version 6, the catalog was a separate file; in version 7, the catalog is constructed directly from pathnames in the file.

 Multi-user access mode is handled automatically by HEC-DSS.
 The user does not need to do anything to turn it on.
 Multi-user access allows multiple users, multiple processes, to read and write to the same HEC-DSS file at the same time.
 This is true for a network drive as well as a local drive.
 You can have a shared network HEC-DSS file that has several processes reading and writing to it at the same time.
 The only drawback is that file access may be slower, depending on the operating system.